wavexx/fgallery/README.rst

 TODO
 ----

-- Differentiate between normal and panorama shots in the thumbnail (black bands?)
-- Handle panorama shots (allow to zoom/pan?)
 - Slow animation in FF sometimes.
 Slowness detection doesn't work in these cases
 - Maybe use CSS transitions and degrade with a simple swap?
 - Handle videos too